 Therefore, recruiting agencies are frequently contracted by companies to fulfill all the hiring needs across all their departments and divisions.

 Both recruiters and headhunters work with companies to handle their hiring needs.
-The differences tend to lie in the type of work they take on and the tools and resources they have at their disposal.
+The differences between a headhunter vs recruiter tend to lie in the type of work they take on and the tools and resources they have at their disposal.

 If you’re looking to form a strategic, long-term relationship that will take your hiring outcomes to the next level long-term, a recruiting agency, like Sparks Group, is your best bet.